jacobparis/12-factor-dev/public/index.md

 ## Who should read this document?

-- Any developer building applications which run as a service;
+- Any developer building applications;
 - Maintainers and contributors of open source software;
+- Leaders of engineering teams seeking to improve their developer experience;